Care

 Plants are one of the most valuable sources of inspiration for understanding regeneration.
 When exposed to conditions that can be extreme—such as drought, intense radiation, and mineral deficiencies—they develop remarkably sophisticated protective mechanisms.
 To survive, they produce molecules capable of protecting their cells against these stresses.

 Using advanced botanical methods, these properties are rigorously studied.
-Species such as the peony, white lily, and iris, grown on the volcanic soils of Domaine Baulieu, exhibit a particularly fascinating biological richness.
-Estate mineral character, combined with the demands of the Mediterranean climate, fosters a vitality in these plants that science is beginning to better understand.
+Species such as the peony, white lily, and iris, grown on the volcanic soils of Domaine de Baulieu, exhibit a particularly fascinating biological richness.
+Estate mineral-rich Estate, combined with the demands of the Mediterranean climate, fosters a vitality in these plants that science is beginning to better understand.

 These plants do not replace the skin’s natural processes.
 Rather, they work in harmony with them, in a spirit of balance with living organisms.